Stovepipe probe thermometer instructions

 Directions for use

-Condar's FlueGard (3-39) thermometer is designed for insertion into a double-wall stovepipe, with the end of the probe
+Condar's probe thermometers are designed for insertion into a double-wall stovepipe, with the end of the probe

 approximately centered inside the flue for accurate readings.

-To install a FlueGard Thermometer, drill a 1⁄4 inch hole in the outer wall, and a 3⁄16 inch hole through the inner wall.
+To install a probe thermometer, drill a 1⁄4 inch hole in the outer wall, and a 3⁄16 inch hole through the inner wall.
 Position so the thermometer can be read easily at a glance.
 Slide the magnet then the eyelet onto the stem of the thermometer; and insert into the hole.

 Guidelines for probe thermometer temperature readingsConsult your stove manufacturer's manual for precise temperature recommendations.
-See below for approximate guidelines, if the FlueGard is installed properly on the flu pipe.
+See below for approximate guidelines, if probe thermometer is installed properly on the fluepipe.
 Note that flue-gas readings are approximately 50% higher than surface temperature readings:

 - 100℉ to 400℉: Temperature too low.
 Incomplete combustion, causing smoke, soot and hazardous creosote.
 Open draft and/or add dry fuel.